Your Shopping Cart is currently empty. Use Quick Order or Search to quickly add items to your order!

 |Deionized or Distilled Water||Needed, Not included|

-Carolina Investigations™ for AP* Chemistry Kits are designed to help AP teachers help their students achieve exceptional results by:
+Carolina Investigations® for AP® Chemistry kits are designed to help AP® teachers help their students achieve exceptional results by:

-*AP is a registered trademark of the College Board, which was not involved in the production of, and does not endorse, these products.
+AP® is a trademark registered and/or owned by the College Board®, which was not involved in the production of, and does not endorse, these products.

 Select the appropriate set of options below to view standards met by this product.
 After making selections, please do not use your browser's "Back" button to return to previous steps.
 Instead, use the blue links such as Content Unit Search to go back to a previous step in the search.